KMTR

 KMTR (channel 16) is a television station in Eugene, Oregon, United States, affiliated with NBC and The CW Plus.
 It is owned by Roberts Media, LLC, which maintains a shared services agreement (SSA) with Sinclair Broadcast Group, owner of CBS affiliate KVAL-TV (channel 13), for the provision of certain services.
-Both stations share studios on Blanton Road in Eugene, while KMTR's transmitter is located on Coburg Ridge.
+The two stations share studios on Blanton Road in Eugene, where KMTR's transmitter is also located.
 KMTR maintained separate facilities on International Court in Springfield, Oregon, until 2020 when the station relocated to KVAL's building; master control and some internal operations for KMTR were based at the KVAL studios.

 KMTR reaches additional viewers in west-central Oregon via co-owned full-power satellite stations KMCB (channel 23) in Coos Bay and KTCW (channel 46) in Roseburg.

 History

-The station began broadcasting on October 4, 1982, after former NBC affiliate KVAL-TV began selectively omitting certain NBC prime time broadcasts from its evening lineup, replacing them with alternate programming from rival network, CBS.
-The resulting conflict over this programming decision preceded the introduction of KMTR to the media market, and a switch of KVAL's affiliation from NBC to CBS.
+The station began broadcasting on October 4, 1982.
+Before then, Eugene had been one of the last markets in the country without full network service.
+KVAL-TV (channel 13) had been a dual affiliate of NBC and CBS, while KEZI (channel 9) had been a primary ABC affiliate with a secondary CBS affiliation.
+With KMTR entering the market, KVAL chose CBS, which at the time was performing better in the ratings.
 The Columbia Empire Broadcasting Corporation of Yakima, Washington, acquired the station in 1984.